 If they’re sensitive to it (especially if they’re bald), they’ll straighten up their seat.
 If not, then you’ll both be uncomfortable for the entire flight.

-83. Chew Gum to Clear Clogged Ears
+Chew Gum to Clear Clogged Ears

+Bringing your own snacks is a great way to save money and avoid unhealthy airport food.
 A clever travel hack is to bring oatmeal, ramen, or even instant soup and then simply ask for some hot water on the plane.

-85. Write on Your Eye Mask
+Write on Your Eye Mask

-86. Bring Layers For The Airplane
+Bring Layers For The Airplane

 Airplanes tend to get cold during their flight and it’s a good idea to bring extra layers of clothes or even a blanket to stay warm and comfy during your flight.

-87. Wear Dressier Clothes
+Wear Dressier Clothes

-88. Bring a Gift for the Flight Crew
+Bring a Gift for the Flight Crew

-Doing so can help your chances of getting upgraded, given an entire row of seats, receive first-class dining, or even some champagne or alcohol for the flight.
+Doing so can help your chances of getting upgraded, given an entire row of seats, receiving first-class dining, or even some champagne or alcohol for the flight.
 Check out my post on the best gifts for flight attendants.

-90. Use a Clear Bag as a Phone Holder
+Use a Clear Bag as a Phone Holder

-91. Airplane Phone Holder/Stand
+Airplane Phone Holder/Stand

-93. Don’t Put Carry-on Behind You
+Don’t Put Carry-on Behind You

 Don’t put your bags in an overhead bin that is behind your seat, even one row behind.
 Always put your bag ahead of your seat (even if it is 10 rows) so that you can get it easily when getting off the plane.

-94. Turn Off Your Data
+Turn Off Your Roaming Data

 Prevent expensive roaming charges by turning off your data before you land.